Affiliated Computer Services

-Affiliated Computer Services, Inc. (ACS), is a private firm that specializes in the privatization of government administrative services for some of the nation's most vulnerable citizens.
-Since 2009, it has been a subsidiary of the publicly-traded Xerox Corporation (NYSE:XRX)
+Once known as Affiliated Computer Services, Inc. (ACS), ACS Government Solutions is a subsidiary of Xerox that specializes in the privatization of government administrative services for some of the nation's most vulnerable citizens.
+Xerox acquired ACS in 2009 and announced that it would be retiring the ACS name in 2012.

-The services ACS markets include processing Medicaid claims, managing the electronic toll collection system E-ZPass, servicing student loans, processing child support payments, managing electronic payment card programs (such as Temporary Aid to Needy Families, Unemployment Insurance, Social Security Insurance), and processing parking tickets.
+The services ACS Government Solutions markets include processing Medicaid claims, managing the electronic toll collection system E-ZPass, servicing student loans, processing child support payments, managing electronic payment card programs (such as Temporary Aid to Needy Families, Unemployment Insurance, Social Security Insurance), and processing parking tickets.
 ACS obtains contracts to perform functions as administration, including health care claims processing; finance and accounting; human resources; payment processing; sales, marketing, and customer care call centers; and supply chain management in both the public and private sector.
 As of August 2013, ACS has over 74,000 employees.
-Its parent company, Xerox, grossed $22.39 billion in revenues for the fiscal year 2012, with nearly $1.2 billion in total profits.
+Its parent company, Xerox, grossed $19.5 billion in revenues for the fiscal year 2014, with $1.1 billion in total profits.

-PROFITS AND OWNERSHIP: ACS is owned by Xerox Corporation, whose gross revenues were $22.39 billion and whose total profits were nearly $1.2 billion in 2012.
+PROFITS AND OWNERSHIP: ACS Government Solutions is owned by Xerox Corporation, whose gross revenues were $19.5 billion and whose total profits were $1.1 billion in 2014.
 In 2009, the last year in which it was an independent entity, ACS took in more than $6.5 billion in revenues and reported profits of approximately $3.5 million.

 FOUNDING: ACS was founded in 1988 by Darwin Deason as a financial computer services provider focused on processing bank transactions.
 In 1992, it acquired Dataplex and switched its focus to business process outsourcing, going public two years later.
 According to Hoovers: